smart-data-models/dataModel.OpenChannelManagement/OpenChannelJunction/doc/spec_JA.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
-        type: GeoProperty
+        type: Geoproperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     observedBy:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A relationship to the ID of the device that monitors raw-water properties'
+      description: A relationship to the ID of the device that monitors raw-water properties
       x-ngsi:
         model: https://smart-data-models.github.io/dataModel.Device/device-schema.json
         type: Relationship
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *openchanneljunction_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     position:
-      description: 'Object providing information about the distance with the rest of the elements and a relationship with them.'
+      description: Object providing information about the distance with the rest of the elements and a relationship with them.
       properties:
         distance:
           description: 'Property.
 The distance between this Entity and a reference point (e.g., the most upstream point of the system).
 Units: ''Km'''
           type: number
         refPoint:
           anyOf:
-            - description: 'Property.
-Identifier format of any NGSI entity.'
+            - description: Property.
+Identifier format of any NGSI entity.
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
-            - description: 'Property.
-Identifier format of any NGSI entity.'
+            - description: Property.
+Identifier format of any NGSI entity.
               format: uri
               type: string
-          description: 'Relationship.
-The reference point distance is measured from.'
+          description: Relationship.
+The reference point distance is measured from.
       type: object
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri